Seoul for First-Timers: 12 Fascinating First Impressionsโ€” lived here 2 years

 I would describe the Korean clothing style as a mix of Scandinavian and European fashion because of the minimalistic style as they’re dressed for a job interview, which can happen at any time.

-Their style used to be even more neat and almost corporate, but I’ve been told that since the quarantine times during COVID-19, people have worn more casual outfits, and this has made the Korean overall clothing style nowadays a bit more relaxed and casual.
+Their style used to be even neater and almost corporate, but I’ve been told that since the COVID-19 quarantine, people have worn more casual outfits, which has made Korean clothing style a bit more relaxed and casual nowadays.ย

 If you’re interested in Korean fashion, Hannam-dong is a great fancy place with expensive but very interesting fashion.
 You’ll also see lots of Koreans wearing amazing outfits.